Real Madrid 'hacker' causes alarm in Spain with Rodrygo injury claim

 Brazilian forward Rodrygo recently returned from a hamstring problem and has made three appearances in March.

-Just hours before Madrid's crucial Champions League clash with Atalanta on Tuesday, Madrid's website carried a statement that said: "After the tests carried out on our player Rodrygo by the Real Madrid medical services, he was diagnosed with a muscle injury affecting the tendon in the right biceps femoris."
+Just hours before Madrid's crucial Champions League clash with Atalanta on Wednesday (AEDT), Madrid's website carried a statement that said: "After the tests carried out on our player Rodrygo by the Real Madrid medical services, he was diagnosed with a muscle injury affecting the tendon in the right biceps femoris."

 However, that news of the injury recurrence was soon pulled down and replaced by a message stating: "We're sorry... but we have been unable to find the page you requested."